MishaTavera/cse15l-lab-reports/Lab1Report.md

 ![Image](lspathfileee.png)
 In this image, as indicated by the prompt I am in the `lecture1` directory.
 I once again use the `ls` command but this time followed by a path to a file in my directory.
 The result here is an output of `README`, the arguement we just used.
-Is this just also successfully listing the file or?
+This is successfully executed and listing the files, in this case `README`.

 ## `cd` Command